Faisalsaddiqui/signup-fun/README.md

 Contributing Contributions are welcome!
 If you’d like to contribute, please fork the repository and create a pull request.

-License This project is licensed under the MIT License.
+License This project is licensed under the <ins> MIT License</ins>.

 This README provides an overview, setup instructions, and basic usage for your Java Signup Form project.
 Let me know if you'd like additional customization or sections!